HebaMak/Makeup-store-API-app/README.md

 [![Header](https://res.cloudinary.com/hapiii/image/upload/v1667942127/HYF/api-project/djf7b8lb05s9btzbjomu.png)](https://some-url.dev/)

-- user can filter the products fetched from API according to the product type, category and brand by clicking on each item of those in navbar, which also grabbed from API dynamically:
+- User can filter out the products fetched from API according to the product type, category and brand by clicking on each item of those in navbar, which also grabbed from API dynamically:

 [![Header](https://res.cloudinary.com/hapiii/image/upload/v1667942306/HYF/api-project/xij1rjgxabccyljmtwmt.jpg)](https://some-url.dev/)